wedsonregis/Arcade-System/README.md

 EXTENSAO=sfc|smc|zip
 IMGEMULADOR=C:\Arcade System\Logos\SNES.png
 ```
-## Note that at the end of each directory we have a "\\" is extremely necessary to use this bar, the extensions are separated by "|"
+## Note that at the end of each directory we have a "\\" is extremely necessary to use this bar, the extensions of Emulator Rom are separated by "|"
 ## EXTENSAO = sfc | smc | zip